 Welcome to the joint Finance Advisory Network and CIPFA Benefits and Revenues Service resource hub for business rates retention.

-Do note that, as we are learning more about BRR every day, some older material may be out of date or superseded by new information.
+Do note that, as we are learning more about business rates retention every day, some older material may be out of date or superseded by new information.
 Please always look at the date on materials to assess their relevance.

 Extract from LAAP Bulletin 15 – accounting requirements for community charge residual adjustments.

-Completing and Accounting for the NNDR 3 2015-2016 - April 2016 took practitioners step by step through the route most conducive to completing the NNDR 3 2015-2016 form incorporating a fully worked example of the subsequent accounting required.
+Completing and Accounting for the NNDR 3 2015/16 (April 2016) – took practitioners step by step through the route most conducive to completing the NNDR 3 2015/16 form, incorporating a fully worked example of the subsequent accounting required.

-Completing and Understanding the FAN Collection Fund Accounting Models – April 2016 took practitioners through the spreadsheet models step by step to get the most from their use as a closedown tool but also a financial planning, budgeting and forecasting tool.
+Completing and Understanding the FAN Collection Fund Accounting Models (April 2016) – took practitioners through the spreadsheet models step by step to get the most from their use as a closedown tool and also a financial planning, budgeting and forecasting tool.

 Accounting for Pooling 2014/15 – this series in December 2014 followed on the pooling series from 2013/14, allowing now experienced authorities and those new to pooling to share concerns and experiences, as well as cover the accounting implications, including those necessary as we entered year two of the scheme.